 Pawz n Claws Pet Accommodation – Ph 08 8953 5590.
 47a Priest Street Alice Springs.

+I hope this was helpful.
 Drop back from time-to-time as Sandy and I continue our journey to the Kimberley, Western Australia (I will upload more blogs – read them all here).
-And please – if any of the information has changed or if you know of more great spots, please leave them in the comments below 🙂
+And please – if any of the information has changed or if you know of more great spots, leave them in the comments below 🙂

 Want to keep track of your travel in Australia with your best mate?
 Grab the best map of Australia.